djotaku/pythonmorsels/count words/whatilearned.md

 ## Bonus 2

 My initial guess was that Bonus 2 would probably hinge around regular expressions.
 But I clicked on the hint link to see if there was some cool built-in function of strings.
 Turns out I was right!
 I was having issues with it splitting up "don't" So I had to setup the regular expression to only look for special characters at the beginning and end of a word.
+The solution I came up with took me a while to get the regular expression working.
+It's definitely not elegant, so I'm very curious to see what his solution ends up being.

+## What I learned from Trey's Solution

+TBD